-HP-UX Webmin-based Admin is a configuration and administration GUI with extensive enhancements for the HP-UX Apache-based Web Server.
+HP-UX Webmin-based Admin is a Configuration and Administration GUI with extensive enhancements for the HP-UX Apache-based Web Server.

+updated for JuneHP-UX Webmin-based Admin vA.1.070.00 is a full-feature release that contains the following enhancements:

+- Support for 32-bit Apache (if installed) - Backup, version management (RCS) and retrieval of Apache configuration files - Direct access to - launching HP-UX Tomcat-based Servlet Engine - invoking Tomcat's Management and Admin tools - Consolidated log display page which now provides a single portal for viewing all log files updated for

+September 2003

+- Support for easy management of log rotation - Intuitive server status and info configuration and viewing - Enhanced certificate management including addition of PEM pass phrases to keys and deploying a key/certificate pair to a Virtual Server - Support for Virtual Host additions and management - Enhanced look and feel (new icons, intuitive forms, Javascript event handlers) - Improved parsing of Apache configuration files to accurately handle directives within Virtual Hosts, Directory, and other containers - Various bug fixes new for June 2003 HP-UX Webmin-based Admin v.1.0.01.02 includes the following:

-updated for September 2003 HP-UX Webmin-based Admin 1.0.05.01 is a minor enhancement release: • Added partial support for additional Apache LDAP modules (mod_auth_ldap, mod_ldap), which are available starting with HP-UX Apache-based Web Server version 1.0.05.01. new for June 2003 HP-UX Webmin-based Admin v.1.0.01.02 includes the following: • Upgraded to Webmin 1.070: Vulnerability regarding miniserv.pl in (1) Webmin before 1.070 and (2) Usermin before 1.000 does not properly handle metacharacters such as line feeds and carriage returns (CRLF) in Base-64 encoded strings during Basic authentication, which allows remote attackers to spoof a session ID and gain root privileges.
+HP-UX Webmin-based Admin 1.0.05.01 is a minor enhancement release:

+• Added partial support for additional Apache LDAP modules (mod\auth\ldap, mod\ldap), which are available starting with HP-UX Apache-based Web Server version 1.0.05.01.

+• Upgraded to Webmin 1.070: Vulnerability regarding miniserv.pl in (1) Webmin before 1.070 and (2) Usermin before 1.000 does not properly handle metacharacters such as line feeds and carriage returns (CRLF) in Base-64 encoded strings during Basic authentication, which allows remote attackers to spoof a session ID and gain root privileges.
 More details are available at http://cve.mitre.org/: CAN-2003-0101.

-Note: Usermin was not shipped in previous releases of Webmin bundled by HP. • HP-UX Webmin-based Admin has also been enhanced to integrate with HP-UX Internet Express.
-Plus enhancements from 1.0.00.01: • This release has been extensively enhanced to be more tightly integrated with the HP-UX Web Server Suite.
-Many changes have been made, including new HP look-and-feel, easy access to documentation, support for more Apache modules (auth_ldap, mod_ssl), and added "help" for Apache directives.
-Installation See "Installation" on page 112.
-Documentation See "Documentation" on page 113.
-HP-UX Tomcat-based Servlet Engine HP-UX Tomcat-based Servlet Engine provides customers with Java-based extensions for dynamic content generation via Servlets and JavaServer Pages (JSPs). updated for September 2003 HP-UX Tomcat-based Servlet Engine v.1.0.03.03 includes the following: • Fix to the Tomcat Admin application that had affected numerous Tomcat administrative tasks. new for June 2003 HP-UX Tomcat-based Servlet Engine v.1.0.01.02 includes the following: • Tomcat 4.1.12 supports ajp13 protocol • mod_jk 1.2
+Note: Usermin was not shipped in previous releases of Webmin bundled by HP.

+• HP-UX Webmin-based Admin has also been enhanced to integrate with HP-UX Internet Express.

+Plus enhancements from 1.0.00.01:

+• This release has been extensively enhanced to be more tightly integrated with the HP-UX Web Server Suite.
+Many changes have been made, including new HP look-and-feel, easy access to documentation, support for more Apache modules (auth\ldap, mod\ssl), and added "help" for Apache directives.

-See "Installation" on page 112.
+HP-UX Tomcat-based Servlet Engine

+HP-UX Tomcat-based Servlet Engine provides customers with Java-based extensions for dynamic content generation via Servlets and JavaServer Pages (JSPs).

+updated for June HP-UX Tomcat-based Servlet Engine vA.4.1.29.02 includes the following: 2004 new for June 2003 HP-UX Tomcat-based Servlet Engine v.1.0.01.02 includes the following:

+- Tomcat version upgraded to 4.1.29 - Now onwards mod\jk and related configuration files are shipped with HP-UX Apache-based Web Server - Fix to the Tomcat Admin application that had affected numerous Tomcat administrative tasks

+- HP-UX Tomcat-based Servlet Engine v.1.0.03.03 includes the following: - Fix to the Tomcat Admin application that had affected numerous Tomcat administrative tasks.

+- Tomcat 4.1.12 supports ajp13 protocol - mod\jk 1.2

 Server-side Java Servlets and JavaServer Pages (JSPs) that used Tomcat 3.x or JServ may need to be modified to use Tomcat 4.x.
 Configuration files have also changed in Tomcat 4.x.
 Details about changes can be found in the Tomcat Migration Guide which is included in the product.
-See "Documentation" on page 113 for more information.
+See "Documentation" on page 120 for more information.